• Skip to primary navigation

 Instructions

 • Brew tea to the package's directions in hot water.
-If sweetening, use your favorite sweetener to taste while the tea is hot.
+If sweetening, add the honey or your favorite sweetener to your taste while the tea is hot.

 • While tea seeps, froth coconut milk with vanilla.

-• Fill a tall glass with ice.
-Pour passion tea over ice leaving a little headspace at the top of the glass.
+• After the tea has cooled a bit, fill a tall glass with ice and pour the tea over ice – make sure to leave a little headspace at the top of the glass for the cold foam.

 CLICK TO DISPLAY NUTRITION INFO